TovmasHovhannisyan/Multi_Masters_K8S_Cluster/README.md

     ```
     $ asnible-playbook -i hosts playbook.yaml
     ```
-    > As we mentioned above the inventory file ("hosts ") will be created automatically by Terraform after environment creation.
+    > As we mentioned above the inventory file ("hosts") will be created automatically by Terraform after environment creation.